appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-14-working-with-processflow-selfloop.md

 To ensure that these scenarios are executed without any issues, especially related to memory, you can use the Self-Loop option in Processflow Integration in APPSeCONNECT.
-You can easily use this Selp loop in both the source and destination application in the Integration Process and invoke that process flow is executed and bulk data is synced using a Self Loop.
+You can easily use this Selp loop in both the source and destination application in the Integration Process and invoke that processflow is executed and bulk data is synced using a Self Loop.
 This Process incorporates splitter node for splitting bulk data into chunks of data for reducing data load in destination application.

 Example for Execution:  Start node-> Get Node(SELF LOOP)-> Mapper -> Split-> Post (SELF LOOP)